marksherriff/vampiregames/syllabus.md

 ## How Does This Course Count?

 - BA in Computer Science Majors: This course has been approved as an Integration Elective.
 You will have to submit a request after you have completed the course, but it will be automatically approved.
+- Other College Majors: Check with your department, SIS, or Stellic.
 - All Engineering Majors: This course counts as either a HSS Elective or an Unrestricted Elective.
+- All Other Schools: Check with your school, SIS, or Stellic.

 ## Assessment and Grading
 We will utilize a positive-reinforcement grading policy in this course.
 As you learn more about vampires and video games, you will earn experience points (XP).
 Every student begins the course with 0 XP.
 As you complete assessments, work on the project, and complete other activities, you will earn XP.